microsoft/onnxruntime/docs/how-to/quantization.md

 Please refer to [here](#method-selection).

 ### When to use per-channel and reduce-range?
 Reduce-range will quantize the weight with 7-bits.
-It is designed for U8S8 format on AVX2 machines to mitigate the [saturation issue](#avx2).
-Don't use it if you are not using U8S8 on AVX2 machines.
+It is designed for U8S8 format on AVX2 and AVX512 (non VNNI) machines to mitigate the [saturation issue](#avx2).
+Don't need it on VNNI machine.

 Per-channel quantization can improve the accuracy for models whose weight ranges are large.
 Try it firstly if the accuracy loss is large.
+And you need to enable reduce-range generally on AVX2 and AVX512 machines if per-channel is enabled.